- All students (291) in grades K-5 participate Monday through Friday in Peaceful Playground activities during recess at Washington Elementary.

 - Mentor and mentees meet as pairs every week and as a group monthly.
 Some youth and adults participate in only the group activities.

 - Group activities included carving pumpkins in October, making Thankful cards for people who have participated in November.
-December did not have a group activity because of everything else that was going on.
+Canoeing in the spring.

 - Group mentoring is gaining momentum.
 Our plan is to make it very low key and “available when you are”.
 The group will change slightly from time to time, but will provide relationships and interactions beneficial to young and old.